Weed control products and weed removal tools

 Identifying weeds & how to treat them

 Weeds are a common problem in lawns all over the world.
 The key is to tackle them early to prevent their spread.
-Optimal timing for weed treatment is during the autumn months when they can be targeted before they germinate.
+Optimal timing for weed control is during the autumn months when they can be targeted before they germinate.

 Keeping your lawn healthy through regular mowing, fertilising and watering also helps minimise weed growth by suffocating potential weeds.